December 7, 2025 (6mo ago) — last updated May 18, 2026 (22d ago)

 • Update schema immediately whenever business details change.

-Local backlinks from respected community sites, news outlets, and niche directories build authority and help you rank in local searches.
+Local backlinks from community sites, news outlets, and niche directories build authority and help you rank in local searches.
 Links from your Chamber of Commerce, local news, or a popular neighborhood blog are especially valuable.

 Actionable Optimization Steps